jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 appreciation for our very own Verizon Threat Research Advisory Center (VTRAC) team (rock stars that they are).
-These two groups enable us to examine and analyze relevant trends in cybercrime that play out on a global stage across organizations of all sizes and types.From year to year, we see new and innovative attacks as well as variations on tried\- and\-true attacks that still remain successful.
-From the exploitation of well\-known and far\-reaching zero\-day vulnerabilities, such as the one that affected MOVEit, to the much more mundane but still incredibly effective Ransomware and Denial of Service (DoS) attacks, criminals continue to do their utmost to prove the old adage crime does not pay wrong.The shifting landscape of cyber threats can be confusing and overwhelming.
+These two groups enable us to examine and analyze relevant trends in cybercrime that play out on a global stage across organizations of all sizes and types.
+From year to year, we see new and innovative attacks as well as variations on tried\- and\-true attacks that still remain successful.
+From the exploitation of well\-known and far\-reaching zero\-day vulnerabilities, such as the one that affected MOVEit, to the much more mundane but still incredibly effective Ransomware and Denial of Service (DoS) attacks, criminals continue to do their utmost to prove the old adage crime does not pay wrong.
+The shifting landscape of cyber threats can be confusing and overwhelming.
 When, in addition to the attack types mentioned above, one throws in factors such as the human element andor poorly protected passwords, things become even more confused.
 One might be forgiven for viewing the current state of cybersecurity